aharvet/uniswitch/README.md

 Uniswitch is an Ethereum smart contract that enables users to exchange ether and ERC20 tokens together.
 The protocol works with liquidity pools that removes the need to match a maker and a taker order.
-The fee is 0.3% of the amount sent.
+The protocol takes no fee.

 You can try the protocol with the ropsten testnet instance at this address : 0x2F39753079A41cAEAF29999A58d987eDc11EcB9D